Friday the 13th: A New Beginning

 What I mean here is that Tommy is interesting.
 He still sees Jason.
 This feels like it is borrowing from Halloween with that.
 Tommy knows it isn’t real.
 He knows coping mechanisms to make them go away.
-We do see that he is susceptible to fits of rage.
+We do see that he is susceptible to fits of rage as I said.
 He blows up at Reggie for touching the masks he makes.
 He also snaps and attacks another person at breakfast.
 I like this idea that Tommy could be taking the mantel.
 Having seen this movie before, I like that there is a long stretch where he disappears.
 There are deaths happening at that time.
-I saw this movie before ever watching it with a critical eye.
 This toes the line of having an interesting route to take the series.
 The reveal at the end is more obvious with knowing what to look for.
 It still has rewatchability though, which is big for me.

 Since I’m moving over to the filmmaking aspects, I’ll takes this then to the acting.
 This is also solid for a movie like this.
 I don’t think anyone is going to win an award, but we have distinct enough characters for a slasher.
 I like Kinnaman as Pam.
 She is fine in showing fear.
 Ross is fun as Reggie the Reckless.
 Shepherd isn’t a great Tommy, but I think he does well in the unhinged version that we need here.
 The teens at this halfway house are solid, which I’ll give credit to Voorhees, Washington, Venturini and Cummins.
 I liked the cameos by Feldman, Miguel A. Núñez Jr. and Jere Fields.
 Also, special credit to Johnny Hock, Tom Morga and Dick Wiand as Jason.